arnowelzel/lightbox-photoswipe/readme.txt

 11) Added slide animation for changing images using the arrow buttons or via keyboard as suggested in https://github.com/dimsemenov/PhotoSwipe/pull/1179.

+12) Added options to use the mouse wheel for zooming or switching images in desktop view.

 = Licensing =

 To avoid any confusion: this plugin was published with the agreement of Dmitry Semenov.